Trubisky totals 4 TDs as Bears down Cowboys

 Trubisky and Robinson teamed up again on an 8-yard score with 10 seconds left in the half to give Chicago a 17-7 lead.
 The Bears increased their lead to 17 when Trubisky tossed a 14-yard touchdown pass to Miller with 8:18 left in the third quarter.

-Dallas pulled within 24-14 on the first play of the fourth quarter, when Elliott plunged in from the 1 on fourth-and-goal.
+Dallas pulled within 24-14 on the first play of the fourth quarter, when Elliott plunged in from the 2 on fourth down.
 But Chicago rebounded quickly to push the margin back to 17 with a three-play, 60-yard drive.
-The touchdown came when Trubisky kept the ball on a zone-read and meandered 23 yards through the Dallas defense to make it 31-14 with 13:22 remaining.
+The touchdown came when Trubisky kept the ball on a zone read and meandered 23 yards through the Dallas defense to make it 31-14 with 13:22 remaining.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)